18 Exercises That Show You Exactly What Muscles You Are Stretching

 11. Glutes Stretch

-Muscles highlighted: Work your glutes.
+Muscles targeted: Work your glutes.

 Starting from a seated position, slowly pull your leg toward your chest and rotate your hip outward while keeping your spine straight.
 Repeat with the opposite leg.